 - PhD Project Title

-Project title: Rates of chaotic mixing in models of fluid devices with discontinuities
+- Rates of mixing in models of fluid devices with discontinuities

 I spent the first four years of my academic study at the University of Leeds studying an Integrated Masters in Mathematics.
 During my studies I developed an interest in applied mathematics, taking modules in subjects ranging from Special Relativity and Cosmology, to Fluid Dynamics and Quantum Mechanics.
 During my first year of study on the Fluid Dynamics CDT I had the opportunity to undertake an MSc project looking at the dynamics of downdraughts in the atmosphere with an accompanying placement at the Met Office.
 This was my first experience using large scale experiments to investigate and validate mathematical theory and computational fluid models.

-My research interests lie in using techniques in modelling fluid flows as dynamical systems, specifically looking at mixing rates in chaotic advection.
-Through abstract models capturing the essence of fluid mixing, such as the stretching and folding of fluid elements, I am able to analytically and computational investigate how the rate of mixing changes depending on the underlying parameters of the stirring protocol and fluid properties.
+My research interests lie in using techniques in modelling fluid flows as dynamical systems, specifically looking at mixing rates via chaotic advection.
+Through abstract models capturing the essence of fluid mixing, such as the stretching and folding of fluid elements, I am able to analytically and computational investigate how the rate of mixing changes depending on the stirring protocol and fluid properties.
 Currently I am investigating the effect of discontinuities on rates of mixing, which can arise in micro-mixing configurations and granular material.
-Via an ergodic theoretic approach using transfer operators acting on functional spaces of concentration fields, I compute typical finite time and asymptotic mixing rates with and without the inclusion of molecular diffusion.
+Via an ergodic theoretic deriving transfer operators acting on functional spaces of concentration fields, I compute typical finite time and asymptotic mixing rates with and without the inclusion of molecular diffusion.

 Why I chose the CDT in Fluid Dynamics